AdobeDocs/commerce-admin.en/help/b2b/enable-basic-features.md

    Enabling shared catalogs also enables category permissions for all stores.

+   When the Shared Catalog feature is enabled, the **Enable Shared Catalog direct products price assigning** option is available.
+When this option is set to `Yes`, only products that are assigned to a shared catalog are stored in the price index.
+This is recommended if you have a large number of shared catalogs to manage custom pricing for different companies.

 1. To give company buyers the ability to negotiate prices, set **[!UICONTROL Enable B2B Quote]** to `Yes`.

 1. To establish the default payment methods for B2B orders, set **[!UICONTROL Applicable Payment Methods]** to one of the following: